-Therapy Staff, LLC's President or Clinical Liaison conducts annual assessments of all staff.
-Quarterly performance evaluations are solicited via phone calls from to review clinical performance based on client feedback.
-The President or Clinical Liaison and clients evaluate employee job performance based on the functions and standards as outlines in the job descriptions.
-The President or Clinical Liaison and employee will identify strengths, accomplishments and areas for improvement and development.
+Aequor's RN Clinical Supervisor conducts annual assessments of all Nursing staff.
+The RN Clinical Supervisor and clients evaluate Employee job performance based on the functions and standards as outlines in the job descriptions.
+The RN Clinical Supervisor and Employee will identify strengths, accomplishments and areas for improvement and development.
 All hospital reviews, including initial and random assessments are also incorporated into the ninety-day and annual performance review.
 Employees will also update their competency self-assessments at this time.

-If Performance Improvement is required, written recommendations identifying the performance expected will be created and will be used to gain the employee's commitment to perform to those expectations.
-The President or Clinical Liaison will provide written coaching, resources and suggestions to assist the employee in working toward the performance expectations established in this phase.
-In the event that a Performance Plan is created, it is expected that the President or Clinical Liaison conduct Progress Checks, or informal reviews of performance to determine if the agreed-upon goals and objectives are being achieved, to recognize achievements, to discuss developmental needs, and/or to provide assistance in the accomplishment of performance goals.
+If Performance Improvement is required, written recommendations identifying the performance expected will be created and will be used to gain the Employee's commitment to perform to those expectations.
+The RN Clinical Supervisor will provide written coaching, resources and suggestions to assist the Employee in working toward the performance expectations established in this phase.
+In the event that a Performance Plan is created, it is expected that the RN Clinical Supervisor conduct Progress Checks, or informal reviews of performance to determine if the agreed-upon goals and objectives are being achieved, to recognize achievements, to discuss developmental needs, and/or to provide assistance in the accomplishment of performance goals.